-Students are permitted to have one guest in residence at a time.
+Students are permitted to have three guests in residence at a time.
 Students can host a guest for a maximum of three nights in a row and up to a maximum of ten nights in a month.
-For additional stays, students must receive approval from the Residence Life Manager of their community.
-Students assigned to temporary space are not permitted guests until reassigned to a permanent space.
+For additional stays, students must receive approval from the Residence Life Manager.

 All residents are responsible for the behaviour of their guests, including responsibility for damages.
 Guests must be always accompanied by the resident host.
 Therefore, both a host and a guest from another residence may be held responsible for violations of the Residence Community Standards.
 Anyone that a student permits to enter the residence building is considered their guest.
-Guests are required to sign-in to any residence building when sign in tables are present.
+Guests are required to sign-in to any residence building when sign-in tables are present.